sanger-tol/treeval/docs/output.md

 ## repeat-density

-This uses [WindowMasker](https://github.com/goeckslab/WindowMasker) to mark potential repeats on the genome.
+This uses [WindowMasker](https://github.com/goeckslab/WindowMasker) to mark a repeat distribution across the input genome.
 The genome is chunked into 10kb bins which move along the entire genome as sliding windows in order to profile the repeat intensity.
 These fragments are then mapped back to the original assembly for visualisation purposes.

 <details markdown="1">
 <summary>Output files</summary>